RobLOlson/python_scripts/readme.md

-clone this into your main programming folder
+clone this into your python installation's Lib folder